decipher2k/CertSec/README.md

 - Vivaldi
 - Safari

-## Fehlerbehebung
+## Troubleshooting

-### "Administrator-Rechte erforderlich"
+### "Administrator Rights Required"
-- Starten Sie CertSec mit Rechtsklick ?
-"Als Administrator ausführen"
+- Start CertSec with right-click ?
+"Run as administrator"

-### "Port bereits in Verwendung"
+### "Port Already in Use"
-- Ändern Sie den Proxy-Port auf einen freien Port (z.B.
-8080, 8889)
+- Change the proxy port to a free port (e.g., 8080, 8889)

-### "Verbindung schlägt fehl"
+### "Connection Fails"
-- Überprüfen Sie, ob die Firewall CertSec blockiert
+- Check if the firewall is blocking CertSec
-- Stellen Sie sicher, dass die Anwendung den Proxy verwendet
+- Make sure the application is using the proxy

-### "Zertifikat ändert sich ständig"
+### "Certificate Constantly Changes"
-- Manche Server verwenden Load Balancer mit verschiedenen Zertifikaten
+- Some servers use load balancers with different certificates
-- Deaktivieren Sie das Monitoring für diese Hosts oder markieren Sie als vertrauenswürdig
+- Disable monitoring for these hosts or mark as trusted

-## Bekannte Einschränkungen
+## Known Limitations

-1. **Process Detection**: Die Prozess-Identifikation basiert auf netstat und ist nicht 100% zuverlässig
+1. **Process Detection**: Process identification is based on netstat and is not 100% reliable
-2. **Certificate Rotation**: Legitime Zertifikatswechsel erfordern manuelle Bestätigung
+2. **Certificate Rotation**: Legitimate certificate changes require manual confirmation
-3. **Performance**: Bei vielen gleichzeitigen Verbindungen kann es zu Verzögerungen kommen
+3. **Performance**: With many simultaneous connections, delays may occur

-## Lizenz
+## License

-Dieses Projekt dient nur zu Demonstrations- und Sicherheitsforschungszwecken.
+This project is for demonstration and security research purposes only.

-## Warnung
+## Warning

-?? **Wichtig**: Dieses Tool sollte nur auf Ihren eigenen Systemen verwendet werden.
-Das Abfangen und Überwachen von Netzwerk-Traffic ohne Zustimmung kann illegal sein.
+?? **Important**: This tool should only be used on your own systems.
+Intercepting and monitoring network traffic without consent may be illegal.